beNative/DataGrabber/README.md

 ## Introduction

-**DataGrabber** is a simple yet powerful query tool that supports many SQL databases.
+**DataGrabber** is a simple yet powerful query tool for Windows that supports many SQL databases.

 **Connection topology:**
 - FireDAC